 You’re probably thinking ‘another walk?!’
 But don’t panic.
 It’s less than 1km return, should take well under an hour to complete and offers lovely views of the Three Sisters.

 From here, make your way to Scenic World, where you can ride the world’s steepest train down into the valley and take a gondola back up to the top!
 There is also a cable car – the Scenic Skyway – suspended 270m above the ravine, that travels between the cliff tops with a glass floor and incredible views of Katoomba Falls, the Three Sisters, Mt Solitary and Jamison Valley.

 Have dinner at 8 Things in Katoomba (or get it to take away).
 As the title suggests, this restaurant serves 8 dishes from different countries ranging from Korean Bao to South Indian Dosa.
 I highly recommend the tofu fries.

 Day 2 in the Blue Mountains

-Enjoy a little adventure on day two with a day of canyoning with BMAC.
-They offer full-day and half-day trips at various locations throughout the Blue Mountains such as Serendipity and Empress Canyons, suitable for different levels.
+Enjoy a little adventure on day two with a day of canyoning and abseiling.
+The full-day tours visit various locations throughout the Blue Mountains such as Serendipity and Empress Canyons, suitable for different levels.
 We did the Serendipity Canyon, which I highly recommend.
-This is a full day (9 hours) experience with lunch included, featuring four abseils, a rock jump, and a visit to a glow worm cave.
+This experience includes lunch, featuring four abseils, a rock jump, and a visit to a glow worm cave.

 Have dinner at Avalon on the main street in Katoomba.
 Located in the 1930s Savoy Theatre, the menu features international dishes, great wines and excellent cocktails.